-Of course, Positano is also the most expensive destination on the Amalfi Coast, but you can choose to only stay here for one night if you are conscious about your budget.
+Of course, Positano is also the most expensive destination on the Amalfi Coast, but you can choose to only stay here for one night if you are conscious of your budget.

 Boats come and go, hoards of people wander up the stairs taking them through the winding roads, but you can also find hidden gems and not-so-crowded places with views that will take your breath away.

 Relax at the Spiaggia Grande (the beach in Positano), go for drinks at Franco’s Bar for sunset or make your way to Il San Pietro di Positano for a sunset dinner, taste the locally made limoncello, shop for some colorful beautiful Amalfi Coast ceramics to take home, and take countless amazingly beautiful pictures.

 How to get to Positano and around town

 Getting to Positano from Sorrento couldn’t be easier and you have plenty of options to choose from.